 Typically, people who get into that kind of relationship are empathetic, compassionate, supportive, generous and kind, and caring… all of the good stuff.
 But that good stuff gets used against you.

 I’m laying out this foundation.
 If you’re in a type of relationship in which the other person feels dependent and clingy and needy, and they’re always wanting to be with you and they always want to know where you are, it goes on and on.
 You might have to report everywhere you go to them.
 You might have to report who you talk to.
 It can get quite deep and intrusive.

 What they need to do, because they don’t have enough in themselves, is practice self-love, self-compassion, increasing their self-worth, validating themselves, and working on themselves all the time.

 It’s Personal Improvement 101: Work on yourself, fulfill yourself, so that you can bring the best version of you into your relationship.

-If you’re not the best version of you, it doesn’t mean you can’t have a relationship.
-Even when you’re in the relationship, and you’re not the best version of yourself, however you define that, you can still work on yourself.
+If you’re not the best version of yourself, it doesn’t mean you can’t have a relationship.
+Even when you’re in the relationship and you’re not the best version of yourself, however you define that, you can still work on yourself.
 You still know that they aren’t causing the problems inside of you.

 You might have problems, you might have challenges, you might have emotional triggers, and you have to work on those things.
 And when you work on those things and improve those things in yourself, you stop relying so much on the other person trying to make that up for you.